wnfs-wg/spec/spec/private-wnfs.md

 #### 3.1.6.1 Temporal Key

 Temporal keys give temporal read access to a certain node and its descendants.
 It MUST be derived from the skip ratchet for that node, incremented to the relevant revision number.
 This limits the reader to reading from a their earliest ratchet and forward, but never earlier revisions than that.
+The derivation algorithm MUST be the skip ratchet [key derivation algorithm][/spec/skip-ratchet.md#21-Key-Derivation] with the domain separation string `wnfs/1.0/revision segment derivation from ratchet`.

 When added to a private directory, it MUST be encrypted with AES-KWP and the private directory's temporal key.
 This prevents readers with only a snapshot key from gaining revision read access.

 #### 3.1.6.2 Snapshot Key

 Snapshot Keys grant access to a single revision snapshot of that node and its children, but no other revisions forward or backward.
-They MUST be derived from the [Temporal Key][temporal key] by hashing it with SHA3.
+They MUST be derived from the [Temporal Key][temporal key] by hashing it using BLAKE3's `derive_key` protocol with the context string `wnfs/1.0/snapshot key derivation from temporal`.

 ### 3.1.7 Read Hierarchy